-Lemonade Day celebrates this long-standing tradition of drinking lemonade and opening lemonade stands.
-It encourages others to celebrate it by supporting these children in their business!
+National Lemonade Day celebrates the long-standing tradition of drinking lemonade and opening lemonade stands.
+It encourages others to celebrate too, by supporting these children in their business.
 Whether it’s for a charity cause or for that very special thing that child wants to earn for themselves, National Lemonade Day is all about drinking lemonade and having a good time.

 But it would probably be wise to go back further and start at the beginning with the well-known fruit itself, the lemon!
-Lemons were originally discovered around 1st century AD when the Romans and Greeks established routes to India, where the fruit is believed to have first originated.
+Lemons were originally discovered around 1st century AD when the Romans and Greeks established routes to India, where this yellow, tart citrus fruit is believed to have first originated.

 Support children everywhere by purchasing lemonade from their stands!
-Purchasing a lemonade can help build confidence and help them understand the value of money and even learn lessons about being in a small business.
+Purchasing a lemonade can help build the confidence of a child, helping them understand the value of money and even learn lessons about being in a small business.

 Whether the money is for the child or for a charity, lemonade stands can be a great way to give back to your community.
 When they experience success children can become inspired to be amazing people.
 Share this holiday with your friends and family and spread the love for lemonade!